 Van Pelt joined the Packers on February 13, 2012, as running backs coach after spending the previous two seasons (2010-11) as quarterbacks coach for the Tampa Bay Buccaneers, and was named quarterbacks coach by Green Bay on Feb.
 7, 2014.
 Prior to his appointment with the Buccaneers, Van Pelt spent four seasons (2006-09) on the offensive coaching staff of the Buffalo Bills.

-Last season, Van Pelt helped Aaron Rodgers get selected to his fifth career Pro Bowl after tying for No. 1 in the NFL in completions of 25-plus yards (39) and ranking No. 3 in TD/INT ratio (3.88) and INT percentage (1.40).
+In 2015, Van Pelt helped Rodgers get selected to his fifth career Pro Bowl after tying for No. 1 in the NFL in completions of 25-plus yards (39) and ranking No. 3 in TD/INT ratio (3.88) and INT percentage (1.40).
 With 572 attempts and just eight INTs, Rodgers posted his fifth season with 500-plus attempts and eight or fewer INTs, the most in NFL history.
 Rodgers added 30-plus passing touchdowns (31) during the regular season for the fifth time in his career, ranking second in team history behind Brett Favre’s eight.

 In addition, Van Pelt led a wide-receiver group that was without veteran Jordy Nelson, who had led the Packers in 2014 with 98 catches for 1,519 yards and 13 TDs, following a season-ending knee injury sustained in the preseason.
 James Jones returned to Green Bay after a season with the Raiders and registered 50 receptions for a career-high 890 yards (17.8 avg.) and eight TDs (tied for the team lead).
 He ranked No. 5 in the NFL with 15 catches of 25-plus yards, nearly doubling his previous career high (eight, 2013), the fourth most by a Packer over the past 25 seasons, behind only Nelson and Greg Jennings.
-Among players with two receptions per game, Jones ranked No. 3 in the NFL with 17.8-yard receiving average and No. 7 with a first-down percentage of 78.0 (39 of 50).
+Among players with two receptions per game, Jones ranked No. 3 in the NFL with a 17.8-yard receiving average and No. 7 with a first-down percentage of 78.0 (39 of 50).
 His average of 17.8 yards per catch was the third best by a Packer over the past 25 seasons, trailing only Nelson (18.6 in 2011) and Don Beebe (17.9 in 1996).
 Also, three of Van Pelt’s receivers (Randall Cobb, Davante Adams and Jones) were part of an offense with four players (also TE Richard Rodgers) with 50-plus receptions for only the third time (1983, 2002) since 1940.

 In his first season tutoring Green Bay’s quarterbacks in 2014, Van Pelt worked with Rodgers as he ranked No. 2 in the league in passer rating (112.2), No. 3 in TD passes (38), No. 1 in TD/INT ratio (7.60, 38/5) and No. 2 in yards per attempt (8.43).
 He was the only QB in the league to finish in the top three in all four of those categories in a season that culminated with him being named the NFL’s Most Valuable Player by The Associated Press for the second time in his career.
 Rodgers was also named first-team All-Pro by AP and earned his fourth career Pro Bowl selection.